 Husson University

-Husson University in Bangor, Maine is known for professional programs in business, nursing, and technology.
-Several of these programs are offered at a distance through Husson Online.
-Husson’s online master’s degrees are career-focused and designed for convenience: courses are typically asynchronous seven-week classes, allowing up to six start times per year.
-This lets you move at your own pace, even taking term breaks as needed.
+Located in Bangor, Husson is known for professional programs in business, nursing, and technology delivered through Husson Online.
+Husson’s online master’s degrees are career-focused and designed for convenience, utilizing seven-week classes with up to six start times per year.

-Husson’s online platform includes live faculty Q&A sessions and tech support.
 This platform is designed for working adults who want to advance their careers without pausing employment.
-Notably, Husson keeps tuition relatively affordable, and even its specialized programs (like nursing) are entirely online aside from local practical components.
+Husson keeps tuition relatively affordable, even for specialized nursing tracks.

 Highlighted Program: Master of Science (MS) in Nursing, Family Nurse Practitioner (FNP)